fabriciocunhauk/fabriciocunhauk/README.md

-### Hi there! 😁 🇧🇷🇬🇧
+### Hi there! 😁
+🇧🇷🇬🇧

 My name is Fabricio Cunha from Brazil (🇧🇷).
-From the moment I produced "Hello World" in the console of my first application, I knew I was hooked into the world of software development.
+From the moment I produced "Hello World" in the console of my first application, I knew I was hooked on the world of software development.
 But software development has never been "just a job" for me, it's offered an engaging challenge to continually learn and improve my skills in creating high-quality software.
-What's started with a simple "Hello World" has become a full-fledged passion that only gets more exiting as time goes by.
+What started with a simple "Hello World" has become a full-fledged passion that only gets more exciting as time goes by.

 Would you like to find me?